22nd March 2021 |

 The mechanism does not restrict the free circulation of these goods among the 27 EU member states of the EU, nor does it apply to transfers between the EU and Northern Ireland.
 Exports to a large list of third countries, including low- and middle-income countries, are exempt from the mechanism.

-The European Commission’s Press Release, Q&A and comprehensive FAQs provide further explanation of the mechanism and full details are set out in the Commission Implementing Regulation.
+The European Commission’s Press Release and Q&A provide further explanation of the mechanism and full details are set out in the Commission Implementing Regulation.

 The Competent Authority will grant an Export Authorisation in accordance with the European Commission’s opinion on whether the proposed export poses a threat to the execution of EU Advance Purchased Agreements concluded with vaccines manufacturers.